-Your assets are transferred to the trustee, who may sell them to pay your debts.
-The trustee is the person who is going to administer your bankruptcy.
+Your assets (the things you own) are transferred to your trustee.
+They may sell them to pay your debts.

-Your trustee will contact you to arrange an interview.
-The interview can be in person or over the telephone.
+The trustee will contact you to arrange an appointment.
+It can be in person or by phone.

 - answer any questions you have about the bankruptcy process